TAbdiukov/GMod-E2/README.md

 * <ins>**Scope**</ins>: In-game security research
 * <ins>**Usage**</ins>:
 	1. Spawn a Wiremod entity that uses RAM for functioning, such as a console screen or a ZSPU.
-	2. Place a E2 right on it.
+	2. Place an E2 right on it.
 	3. Discover the effects.
 * <ins>**Status**</ins>: OK (YMMV with different generated values and devices)